levizwannah/mpesa-sdk-php/readme.md

 ```
 ## Dynamic QR Code API
-Enables you to generate QR Code for different transactions.
+Enables you to generate QR codes for different transactions.
 Please see the Daraja documentation

 `
-Use this API to generate a Dynamic QR which enables Safaricom M-PESA customers who have My Safaricom App or M-PESA app, to scan and capture till number and amount then authorize to pay for goods and services at select LIPA NA M-PESA (LNM) merchant outlets.` -- Daraja
+Use this API to generate a Dynamic QR which enables Safaricom M-PESA customers who have My Safaricom App or M-PESA app, to scan and capture till number and amount and then authorize to pay for goods and services at select LIPA NA M-PESA (LNM) merchant outlets.` -- Daraja

 ### Requirements
 Ensure these values were set as shown in the setup section: